-Asset Protection for a Family Business
+Asset Protection for Family Business Owners

 Protect Your Business.
 Form an LLC Now.
 Protect Your Business.
 Form a Corporation Now.

 Structuring and operating a business is a complex challenge under the best of circumstances.
 When family members are part of the equation, the complexity multiplies tenfold.
-On the other hand, some of the world's most respected brand names started out, generations ago, as family businesses
+On the other hand, some of the world's most respected brand names started out, generations ago, as family businesses.

 As owners or participants in a business, family members must confront a host of issues ranging from family business succession planning to how to protect personal assets in the event of a lawsuit involving the business.
 Forming a Delaware LLC or corporation for your family business is a common way to protect both your personal assets and your business.
 Harvard Business Services, Inc. has more than three decades of experience forming Delaware companies for people who want to protect their assets, including members of family businesses.
 However, we are not a law firm and cannot give legal advice.
 Please consult an attorney if you need legal advice on this matter.
 We can, however, explain why a number of family businesses have chosen to protect their assets by placing their family businesses in a Delaware LLC or corporation, and point out some important factors to consider.